SeedHero/Robopocalypse/README.md

-To Run:
+<b>To Run:</b>

-Use Installer xnafx40_redist.ms in XNA_Setup Folderi to Install XNA Framework
+Use installer xnafx40_redist.ms in XNA_Setup folder to install XNA framework.

-Run Game from shortcut in top folder
+Run game from shortcut in top folder

 ============================================================================================================

-To gain functionality in Visual Studio:
+<b>To gain functionality in Visual Studio:</b>

-Use Installer xnafx40_redist.msi in XNA_Setup Folder to Install XNA Framework
+Use installer xnafx40_redist.msi in XNA_Setup folder to install XNA framework

 Install XNA tools for Visual Studio in the folder corresponding to your version.

 ============================================================================================================

-My contributions:
+<b>My contributions:</b>

  - Everything involving the player including collision detection, movement, damage, etc. (Not the artwork.)